ACC Veterans Services: education benefits

 - Contextual observation at ACC veterans fair, "From Humvee to ACC", held at the Riverside campus

-- User interviews with ACC veterans, veteran students currently attending area universities, and ACC Veterans Affairs Office staff
+- User interviews with ACC veteran students, veteran students currently attending area universities, and ACC Veterans Affairs Office staff

 We learned that veterans navigate a very complex system that can be comprised of a combination of school, state, scholarships, grants and federal education benefits.
 Additionally, they must keep up with not only their school schedule, but additional deadlines via the entities offering education benefits.
 Missing a deadline can mean a student does not receive their benefits.